ohampro/ohampro.github.io/_ideas/smart-city.md

 ---

 ## Outcomes and Results
-- Successful deployment of the smart city infrastructure, with widespread adoption among our clients of residents, businesses.
+- Successful deployment of the smart city infrastructure, with widespread adoption among our clients of residents and businesses.
 - Enhanced convenience and quality of life for residents, with automation and smart technologies reducing daily hassles.
 - Improved operational efficiency and customer insights for businesses and manufacturers, leading to better services and products.
 - Positive feedback from users about the functionality, usability, and security of the Mifo app and IoT system.